alikia2x/openrewind/README.md

 OpenRewind is an open-source alternative to [rewind.ai](https://rewind.ai), forked from [OpenRecall](https://github.com/openrecall/openrecall).

-We wanted to create an open source app that provides similar core functionality to rewind.ai, and that app is **OpenRewind**.
+We want to create an open source app that provides similar core functionality to rewind.ai, and that app is **OpenRewind**.

 ## Alpha Release: 0.8.0

-Latest results: There is an Alpha version available!
+Latest works: There is an Alpha version available!
 We currently only support Apple Silicon Macs.
 (Of course, thanks to building on Electron, there will definitely be support for multiple platforms in the beta/stable release)

 ### ✨ Features